 The Belted Kingfisher is an extremely shy bird.
 Trying to photograph this bird takes a lot of patience and a good hiding spot.

-If you know where it perches, that might be the place to try and get a photo.
-Some people use a motion activated camera.
+If you know where it perches, that might be the place to try to get a photo.
+Using a motion activated camera.
 Placing the camera where they know the bird feeds.